The other wiki has a description of this. If that's what you want, go there and check it out.

 - Accepted: The bulk of the film (90%) is about the kids at college, but the parents demonstrate Empty Nest.

 - Eskimo Day was about parents' realisation of a forthcoming empty nest, when their children had their interviews at university.

 - Spanglish: The mom is all about her little girl; she even has trouble with her daughter going to a different, far(ther) away high school.

-- Father Of The Bride is all about this, but with the daughter getting married rather than going to college.
+- Father of the Bride (1950) and the remake are all about this, but with the daughter getting married rather than going to college.

 - The Golden Girls: The girls have some neighbors at one point suffering from Empty Nest syndrome hard.
 This was retooled, revamped, and spun off into...

-- Empty Nest, the TV show.
-A show about a guy whose wife dies and then his adult daughters move in with him.
+- Empty Nest, the TV show, which inverts the entire concept—a show about a guy whose wife dies and then his adult daughters move in with him.

 - Cougar Town: Jules is a bag full of crazy whose life centers on her son.
 Bobby gets it, too.